Mental Health Support Services for Doctors

 Aims to provide support and assistance for medical professionals facing suspension, exclusion, investigation of complaints and/or allegations of professional misconduct

 An independent, confidential and friendly self-help group for doctors who have experienced mental distress or mental health problems.
-The service is for doctors and run by doctors.

 Confidential support service for doctors concerned about their use of drugs or alcohol.
 Telephone advice line 24hours a day and is available to friends, family and colleagues as well as an individual requiring support.

 Resilient GP is an indepedent organisation set up to support GPs in developing working practices designed to prevent burn out and to support a highly effective primary care service that works well both for the doctors and the needs of patients.

 A free, confidential support and advice service for members, trainee members and associates of the Royal College of Psychiatrists who find themselves in difficulty or in need of support personally or professionally.
 It is a dedicated phone helpline, where calls are kept separate from the main College phone line.

 Phone: 020 7245 0412

 For obstetricians and gynaecologists who are experiencing difficulties in relation to their work.
 Mentors are Fellows or Members of the College who have had mentoring training.

 A confidential telephone line as a point of personal contact between surgeons, which is intended to offer a listening ear and act as an informed signpost to appropriate sources of advice and support.